Bryan Mark Rigg

-Bryan Mark Rigg (born March 16, 1971) is an American author and speaker.
+Bryan Mark Rigg (born March 16, 1971) is an American military historian.

-Rigg is the author of several highly regarded books on World War II history, including Hitler's Jewish Soldiers: The Untold Story of Nazi Racial Laws and Men of Jewish Descent in the German Military and The Rabbi Saved by Hitler's Soldiers: Rebbe Joseph Isaac Schneersohn and His Astonishing Rescue.
+Rigg is the author of several books on World War II history, including Hitler's Jewish Soldiers: The Untold Story of Nazi Racial Laws and Men of Jewish Descent in the German Military and The Rabbi Saved by Hitler's Soldiers: Rebbe Joseph Isaac Schneersohn and His Astonishing Rescue.

-In addition to his writing, Rigg has also worked as a professor of history at several universities, including American Military University, Southern Methodist University, and the U.S. Military Academy at West Point.
+In addition to his writing, Rigg has also worked as a professor of history at several universities, including American Military University, Southern Methodist University, and the Phillips Exeter Academy.
 He has been a frequent contributor to various media outlets, including CNN, NPR, and The New York Times.